 How long will it take to get my order?

-Prinfab sell made-to-order and stock items.
-The time it takes us to despatch your order will depend on what you have ordered.
-An estimated despatch date is provided during checkout.
+Prinfab sell stock and made-to-order items.
+The time it takes us to ship your order will depend on what you have ordered.
+An estimated shipping date is provided during checkout.

-- Orders containing a mixture of stock and non-stock items will be despatched together once all items are complete.
+- Orders containing a mixture of stock, fabric and products are shipped together once all items are complete.